 Requires dry cleaning to remove stains, which is expensive.

-Jacquard is quite easy to care for.
-A slow spin at 30 degrees is recommended.
-Ironing whilst the fabric is still damp will reduce the creases.
+Jacquard is quite easy to care for but be aware of upholstery fabrics, which may feature a flame retardant backing.
+A slow spin at 30 degrees is recommended for most jacquard weaves and ironing whilst the fabric is still damp will reduce the creases.

 Extremely High Durability.